 English for Speakers of Other Languages

-The English Learners (EL) Program in Avery County Schools helps emergent bilingual students attain English proficiency so that they may be successful in mastering core academic content.
+The English Learners (EL) Program in Avery County Schools helps emergent bilingual and multilingual students attain English proficiency so that they may be successful in mastering core academic content.
 Services are provided to English Learners (EL) students at all schools in the district.
-Students who have recently exited the EL Program are monitored to ensure their continued academic success.
+Students who have recently exited the EL Program are monitored for four years to ensure their continued academic success.
 The EL Program also offers support and professional development to teachers and staff who work with ELs.
-ACS student

 Avery County Schools' Language Instruction Educational Program has been carefully crafted to align with all Title III federal guidelines and state requirements.
 Students receive varying levels and types of services based upon their individual language needs and academic performance.
 A Personal Education Plan is developed in collaboration with the EL Coordinator, certified ESL teacher, principal and general education teachers of every EL student.
-Teachers across the state use the World-Class Instructional Design and Assessment (WIDA) English Language Development standards in planning and delivering effective, differentiated instruction to EL students.
+Teachers across the state use the WIDA English Language Development standards in planning and delivering effective, differentiated instruction to EL students.

 Did you know?